-I will never forget the time I told my toddler we would visit animals at the fair next week.
+I will never forget the time I told my toddler we would visit animals at the fair the next week.
 She was ecstatic.
 We looked at a calendar to count four days until we would visit the animals.
 No big deal, I thought.
 If you have ever promised a toddler anything they are excited about, then you understand my rookie parenting mistake.
 Every time we got our shoes on, or got into the car, or left the house, she would enthusiastically proclaim, “We’re going to see the animals!”

+This is such a fun age to observe.
+Their little minds are soaking up every sound, sight, and word.
 If you are a parent of a toddler, you’ve probably wondered what milestones your child should be achieving at this age.
 These are the 8 most important toddler milestones and how to reach them.

 1. Walking Independently